Google Analytics Heat Map: How to Use

 • Find out from which part of the page users leave the most often.

-Website Heat Map Tools from Plerdy provide an opportunity to better understand the target audience of your website.
+Website Heat Map Tools from Plerdy allow you to better understand your website’s target audience.
 At the same time, Plerdy`s Website Scroll Map helps to understand:

 • How appropriate it is to place long content.

-• Whether your texts are read to the end and where it is better to place links in them.
+• Whether your texts are read to the end and where to place links in them is better.

 Plerdy analytics heat map helps you understand what and how often people click on pages.
 This can be a simple click map and a more complex visualization with color gradation depending on the intensity of clicks, targeted actions, sources of conversions, etc.

-How to set up Google Analytics Heat Map?
+How do you set up Google Analytics Heat Map?

 Google Analytics Heat Map helps you reliably track what your visitors are doing.
-For reliable heat map analytics, the website must have at least 2-3 thousand visitors.
+The website must have at least 2-3 thousand visitors for reliable heat map analytics.
 If the Google heatmap is built based on 50 visits, such data should not be trusted.
 To set up Google Analytics Heat Mapping, you need to:

-• Sign up with Google Account (if you still do not have one).
+• Sign up with a Google Account (if you still do not have one).

 • Install the Page Analytics Chrome Extension.